|

 Calories: 2470kcal | Carbohydrates: 6g | Protein: 6g | Fat: 275g | Saturated Fat: 39g | Trans Fat: 1g | Cholesterol: 164mg | Sodium: 1232mg | Potassium: 146mg | Fiber: 2g | Sugar: 2g | Vitamin A: 250IU | Vitamin C: 29mg | Calcium: 45mg | Iron: 3mg

 Tried this Recipe?
-Share it Today!Mention @SouthernKissedBlog or tag #southernkissed!
+Share it Today!Mention @SouthernKissed or tag #southernkissed!

 It is pretty neat watching the oil and eggs go from separate states to become homemade mayo.
+You can change the flavor profile by adding a few herbs and/or spices.

-It Starts With Food
+About It Starts With Food

 It Starts With Food book

-It Starts With Foodย was written by Dallas and Melissa Hartwig, the creators of the Whole 30 program.ย Dallas,ย a Certified Sports Nutritionist, licensed physical therapist, and functional medicine practitioner, specializes in addressing the underlying causes of disease using a systems-oriented approach.
+It Starts With Food was written by Dallas and Melissa Hartwig, the creators of the Whole 30 program.
+Dallas, a Certified Sports Nutritionist, licensed physical therapist, and functional medicine practitioner, specializes in addressing the underlying causes of disease using a systems-oriented approach.

 I followed the diet for 5 days.
-My husband, who was not following the diet, lost 4 pounds in the first 3 days just from eating the Whole30 Compliant dinners that I made.
+My husband, who was not following the diet, lost 4 pounds in the first 3 days just from eating the Whole30-compliant dinners that I made.
 Lucky guy!

 Whole30 Resources

-• Whole30 Downloads (Includes: Program Rules, Shopping List, Meal Planning Template, Guide to Grocery Shopping, Seasonal Produce Guide, Pantry Stocking Guide, Guide to Sneaky Sugars, Good Meat Guide, Dining Guide, Travel Guide, Guide to Off-Roading, Vegetarian/Vegan Shopping List, Autoimmune Shopping List, Low-FODMAP Shopping List, Low-Histamine Shopping List)
+• Whole30 Freebies (Includes: Program Rules, Shopping List, Meal Planning Template, Guide to Grocery Shopping, Seasonal Produce Guide, Pantry Stocking Guide, Guide to Sneaky Sugars, Good Meat Guide, Dining Guide, Travel Guide, Guide to Off-Roading, Vegetarian/Vegan Shopping List, Autoimmune Shopping List, Low-FODMAP Shopping List, Low-Histamine Shopping List)

 • Whole 30 Program Rules